Skip to content

 Take rate (streaming)

-As interest accrues, a configured take rate factor diverts a portion of borrower interest before it reaches lenders.
-The accrued take rate remains in the market contract and is distributed lazily according to the pool's take rate beneficiary configuration when the permissionless distribute_pool_fees or distribute_all_pools_fees method is called.
-Take rate beneficiaries are set via set_take_rate_fees_beneficiaries.
+As interest accrues, a configured take rate diverts a portion of borrower interest before it reaches lenders.
+The accrued amount is distributed to the pool's take rate beneficiaries when anyone triggers the permissionless fee distribution.
 Supply APY is always shown net of the take rate.

 Operation fee (atomic)